 Before Mali Kalanso

-Prior to Mali Kalanso, only a handful of children – mostly boys – attended elementary school at distant schools, living with extended family or making the long trek by bicycle or on foot each day.
+Prior to 2010, only a handful of children – mostly boys – attended elementary school at distant schools, living with extended family or making the long trek by bicycle or on foot each day.

-In the history of the community, only a few boys -- and no girls -- had ever made it to high school.
+In the history of the communities, only a few boys -- and no girls -- had ever made it to high school.
 Even fewer graduated and none made it to university.

 Today